Making a Will

 • Plan the distribution of your estate to minimise inheritance tax

-• Create Trusts to make provision for vulnerable dependents
+• Create Trusts to make provision for vulnerable family members

 • Arrange your affairs in the event of your spouse remarrying